iansinnott/browser-gopher/readme.md

   - [x] action: open
   - [ ] action: copy
 - [x] a TUI for searching and filtering for a more GUI-like experience
-- [ ] full text indexing
+- [x] full text indexing
   - ideally with more sophisticated extraction mechanisms than previous
-- [ ] import history from History Trends Unlimited
+- [x] import history from History Trends Unlimited
   - It's already in sqlite so should be quick
 - ~~favicons~~
   - Update: Tried https://github.com/trashhalo/imgcat/blob/master/component/load.go#L121.
 Cannot effectively render at such small sizes in the terminal.
   - If anyone has suggestions for how to render 32x32 pngs in the terminal please let me know.
+  - Will just use the GUI for this